mvp/uhubctl/README.md

 This address is semi-stable - it will not change if you unplug/replug (or turn off/on) USB device into the same physical USB port (this method is also used in Linux kernel).

+To get the status in machine-readable JSON format, use `-j` option:

+    uhubctl -j

+This will output status of all hubs and ports in JSON format, making it easy to integrate uhubctl with other tools and scripts.
+The JSON output includes all the same information as the text output, including hub info, port status, connected devices, and their properties.

 Linux USB permissions
 =====================